Best Houseplants for Cleaning the Air

 While some houseplants specialize in targeting one type of pollutant or another, others generalize and attack the total problem head-on.
 Several common houseplants familiar to indoor gardeners do well in removing a broad spectrum of pollutants.
-Some of NASA's top performers include these familiar favorites:
+Read on to see some of NASA's top performers.

 English Ivy (Hedera Helix)

 Known for its glossy, leathery leaves and vining growth, English ivy ranks high on NASA's lists for removing all types of tested pollutants.
 This easy-care houseplant prefers bright indirect light, evenly moist soil and consistent temperatures.
 Keep it away from drafts and heating or air conditioning ducts.

 The wide, glossy, deep-green leaves on peace lilies add rich accents to home and office décor, but it's the white "lilies" that inspire the name.
 These flowerlike hoods are actually modified leaves, known as bracts; the plant's true flower hides inside.
 More light leads to more flowers for these resilient staples, which target a variety of pollutants.
 Let the soil on peace lilies dry out slightly between watering.